daviddalpiaz/bsl/linear-regression.md

 Depending on the data used for these different sets, we "define" different metrics.
 For example, for RMSE, we have:

 **Train RMSE**: Evaluate a model fit to estimation data, using estimation data.
+Note that this metric is only used for illustrative or diagnostic purposes.
+Do not use this metric to select a model or evaluate its performance.

 $$
 \text{RMSE}_{\texttt{trn}} = \text{rmse}\left(\hat{f}_{\texttt{est}}, \mathcal{D}_{\texttt{est}}\right) = \sqrt{\frac{1}{n_{\texttt{est}}}\displaystyle\sum_{i \in {\texttt{est}}}^{}\left(y_i - \hat{f}_{\texttt{est}}({x}_i)\right)^2}
 $$

 **Validation RMSE**: Evaluate a model fit to estimation data, using validation data.
+This metric will often be used to select a model.

 $$
 \text{RMSE}_{\texttt{val}} = \text{rmse}\left(\hat{f}_{\texttt{est}}, \mathcal{D}_{\texttt{val}}\right) = \sqrt{\frac{1}{n_{\texttt{val}}}\displaystyle\sum_{i \in {\texttt{val}}}^{}\left(y_i - \hat{f}_{\texttt{est}}({x}_i)\right)^2}
 $$

 **Test RMSE**: Evaluate a model fit to training data, using test data.
+This metric will be used to quantify the error of a chosen model.

 $$
 \text{RMSE}_{\texttt{tst}} = \text{rmse}\left(\hat{f}_{\texttt{trn}}, \mathcal{D}_{\texttt{tst}}\right) = \sqrt{\frac{1}{n_{\texttt{tst}}}\displaystyle\sum_{i \in {\texttt{tst}}}^{}\left(y_i - \hat{f}_{\texttt{trn}}({x}_i)\right)^2}